HarshitR2004/LeetScribe/README.md

 - Your Notion token is stored securely in Chrome's sync storage
 - All data is encrypted in transit to Notion's servers
 - No data is sent to any third-party servers other than Notion
-- Local backups are stored only on your device

 **Happy coding!** 🚀 If you find this extension helpful, consider starring the repository and sharing it with fellow developers.